 F42.2 – Mixed obsessional thoughts and acts

-The F42.2 is an ICD code included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM, for short).
-It is used to designate “Mixed obessional thoughts and acts.”
+The F42.2 is an ICD code included in the ICD-10-CM.
+It is used to designate mixed obsessional thoughts and acts.

-This ICD-10 code is e used for patients with Obsessive-Compulsive Disorder (OCD).
+This ICD-10 code is used for patients with obsessive-compulsive disorder (OCD).
 What is meant by obsessive thoughts and acts is that:

 - The person will have specific responses to their intrusive thoughts.
 Some of these responses are actions they will do repeatedly or ritualistically in the hopes that doing so will quiet their thoughts.
-Some of these actions are non-sensical and excessive.
+The person recognizes that these acts can be non-sensical and excessive.
 If the person fails to perform these responses, they become even more anxious or distressed.

 Is the F42.2 billable?